obiknows/classroom/README.md

  - Build the client with `npm run build:prod`
  - Ensure all production npm modules are installed on the server. e.g. `npm install --prod`

+- Docker-compose your app on your server (digital ocean) or
  - Rsync your application to your server

  - Set up nginx or your web server of choice to map HTTP requests for your URL to `http://localhost:3000`
  - Run `npm run start:prod` to run on your server
  - Go to your URL